rinmalavi/rinmalavi.github.io/_posts/2014-06-06-sbt-plugins-in-practice.md

 published: false
 ---

-Assuming that you are good with scala, sbt, after that have a good idea why you need this.
+Assuming that you are good with scala, sbt, after that have a good idea why you would eve want to do a plugin.

 ### So you want to write a plugin?!